Akpos007/SQL-PROJECTS/README.md

-# SQL Portfolio Project: World Life Expectancy Data Cleaning
+# World Life Expectancy Data Analysis

-## Overview
-This repository contains SQL scripts for cleaning and preparing a "World Life Expectancy" dataset.
-The project demonstrates fundamental data cleaning techniques using SQL, including identifying and removing duplicates, handling missing data, and ensuring data consistency.
-The goal is to transform raw data into a reliable dataset suitable for further analysis.

-## Project Description
+## Project Overview
-The dataset used in this project includes life expectancy data across various countries and years.
-The SQL scripts focus on:
-- Identifying and removing duplicate records.
-- Handling missing values in key columns such as `Status` and `Life Expectancy`.
-- Ensuring data integrity through updates based on logical assumptions and relationships.

-This project showcases my ability to write efficient SQL queries for data cleaning and preparation, a critical step in any data analysis pipeline.
+This project focuses on cleaning and analyzing a world life expectancy dataset using SQL.
+The analysis examines life expectancy trends across countries, years, and various factors such as GDP, BMI, and development status.

-## Features
+## Objectives
-1. **Duplicate Removal**:
-   - Identifies duplicate entries based on a combination of `Country` and `Year`.
-   - Deletes duplicate rows while retaining the first occurrence.

-2. **Handling Missing Data**:
-   - Fills missing `Status` values (`Developed` or `Developing`) by referencing other records for the same country.
-   - Imputes missing `Life Expectancy` values by averaging the life expectancy of the previous and next years for the same country.

-3. **Data Validation**:
-   - Uses subqueries and window functions to detect anomalies.
-   - Applies updates systematically to maintain consistency.
+1. Clean the dataset by handling duplicates and missing values
+2. Perform exploratory data analysis to uncover trends and relationships
+3. Examine factors influencing life expectancy across different countries

 ## Dataset
-The dataset (`world_life_expectancy`) includes the following key columns:
-- `Row_ID`: Unique identifier for each row.
-- `Country`: Name of the country.
+The analysis uses data from the `world_life_expectancy` table containing:
+- Country
-- `Year`: Year of the record.
+- Year
-- `Status`: Development status of the country (`Developed` or `Developing`).
-- `Life Expectancy`: Life expectancy value for the country in a given year.
+- Life Expectancy
+- Status (Developed/Developing)
+- GDP
+- BMI
+- Adult Mortality
+- Row_ID (unique identifier)

-## SQL Scripts
+## Project Structure
-The main SQL operations are outlined below:
+The SQL script is organized into two main sections:

 ### 1. Data Cleaning
-- **Preview Data**: Basic `SELECT` query to explore the dataset.
-- **Duplicate Detection**: Uses `CONCAT(Country, Year)` to identify duplicates and assigns row numbers to flag them.
-- **Duplicate Removal**: Deletes duplicate rows based on `Row_ID`.
+- Identifies and removes duplicate records based on Country and Year combinations

-### 2. Handling Missing Data
-- **Missing Status**:
-  - Identifies countries with empty `Status`.
+- Handles missing values in:
-  - Updates missing `Status` values by joining with records of the same country that have valid `Status` values.
+  - Status: Fills based on other records for the same country
-- **Missing Life Expectancy**:
-  - Identifies records with empty `Life Expectancy`.
-  - Calculates the average of the previous and next year’s life expectancy for the same country and updates the missing value.
+  - Life Expectancy: Interpolates using average of previous and next year's values

+### 2. Exploratory Data Analysis (EDA)
+- Analyzes life expectancy ranges by country
+- Calculates life expectancy increases over time
+- Examines yearly global life expectancy trends
+- Investigates relationships between:
+  - Life expectancy and GDP
+  - Life expectancy and development status
+  - Life expectancy and BMI
+- Computes rolling totals of adult mortality for specific countries

+## Prerequisites
+- SQL database system (e.g., MySQL, PostgreSQL)
+- World life expectancy dataset loaded into a table named `world_life_expectancy`

 ## Usage
-1. **Requirements**:
-   - A SQL database management system (e.g., MySQL, PostgreSQL, SQL Server).
-   - The `world_life_expectancy` table loaded into your database.

-2. **How to Run**:
-   - Import the dataset into your SQL environment.
+1. Ensure the dataset is loaded into your SQL database
-   - Execute the SQL scripts in the following order:
+2. Execute the SQL script in your preferred SQL environment
-     1. Preview the data.
-     2. Remove duplicates.
-     3. Handle missing `Status` values.
-     4. Handle missing `Life Expectancy` values.
-   - Verify the results after each step using `SELECT` queries.
+3. Review the query results for insights

+## Key Findings
+- Life expectancy trends over time by country
+- Correlation between GDP and life expectancy
+- Differences in life expectancy between developed and developing countries
+- Relationship between BMI and life expectancy
+- Adult mortality patterns for specific countries